MCFpy/mcf/docs/source/getting_started.rst

     print(results["iate_names_dic"])

 Now that we understand this, we are ready to build an Optimal Policy Tree.
-To do so, we need to create an instance of class :py:class:`~optpolicy_functions.OptimalPolicy` where we set the ``gen_method`` parameter to "policy tree" and provide the names of
+To do so, we need to create an instance of class :py:class:`~optpolicy_main.OptimalPolicy` where we set the ``gen_method`` parameter to "policy tree" and provide the names of

 - the treatment through the ``var_d_name`` parameter
 - the potential outcomes through the ``var_polscore_name`` parameter